Mina-Mikhail/Kotlin-Base-MVVM/README.md

 - Kotlin Coroutines - for managing background threads with simplified code and reducing needs for callbacks
 - Retrofit2 & OkHttp3 - to make REST requests to the web service integrated.
 - Coil - for image loading.
-- Material Bottom Navigation - to handle bottom tabs with support for multiple backstacks.
+- Material Bottom Navigation - to handle bottom tabs with support for multiple backStack.

 Project Structure: